Let Us Help Prepare Your Rental for Snowbird Season

 The Phoenix area is a big market for “snowbirds” — individuals who travel to warmer states during the winter to escape the harsh winters up north.
 Typically these travelers are looking for long-term vacation rentals, which can be a bit tricky to manage.

 There’s a lot that goes into preparing your rental for snowbirds, and if you’ve never done it before, it may be overwhelming.
-At RPM Pinnacle Phoenix, we have years of experience managing snowbird rentals.
+At RPM Evolve, we have years of experience managing snowbird rentals.
 Read on for our best tips.

 Most snowbirds are retired and will be members of the 55-plus age group.
 Though safety should be a concern for any guests, there may be more to consider when hosting snowbirds.
 Do a once-over and check for any issues that could arise.
 Loose steps or stair railings, bathtubs without much traction, and showers without some way to stabilize one’s self should all raise eyebrows.